DanielJMus/react-life-cycle-DanielJMus/README.md

 ## Structure

-1. Intorducation to React lifecycle!
+1. Introduction to React lifecycle!
 2. Create a branch for each lifecycle method: `git checkout -b my-new-branch`
 3. Give a description for each lifecycle method with a code example.
 3. Commit your changes: `git commit -am 'Add some feature'`